cskylab/cskylab/tpl-cskylab/k8s-nextcloud/charts/nextcloud/README.md

-# nextcloud
+# Nextcloud Helm Chart

-[nextcloud](https://nextcloud.com/) is a file sharing server that puts the control and security of your own data back into your hands.
+[Nextcloud](https://nextcloud.com/) is a file sharing server that puts the control and security of your own data back into your hands.

 ## TL;DR;